Stratford, Quebec

 Stratford is a township municipality in Le Granit Regional County Municipality in the Estrie region in Quebec, Canada.
 A township municipality is all or part of the territory of a township (townships were originally only a land surveying feature) set up as a municipality.

 The first European settlers arrived in 1848.
 The town is named after Stratford-upon-Avon in England.

 The town contains Lake Elgin and part of Lake Aylmer.

 The population, almost entirely francophone, was 1,036 in the Canada 2021 Census.

+History

+Stratford was created in 1874 when Garthby-et-Stratford was split in two distinct municipalities, respectively Garthby and Stratford.
+In 1883, a sections from both municipalities was taken from the creation of the municipality of D'Israëli.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Stratford had a population of 1036 living in 533 of its 946 total private dwellings, a change of from its 2016 population of 945.
 With a land area of 119.86 km2, it had a population density of in 2021.